Applying Lime Plaster

 The best way to add tooth is to float the damp, drying surface of the leveling coat with a sponge or a wood float, working in a circular motion to create a roughened, sandy, uniform surface to hold the finish coat.
 This step is time-critical—it needs to be done when the plaster is dry enough that your floating doesn’t deform the layer, but not so dry that the surface won’t respond to the dampened float.

-Color.
+COLOR.
 If desired, color is either added to the finish coat mix or applied as a lime wash.
 The method for how the colorant is mixed into the mud depends on whether it is a liquid or powdered pigment.
 Reference the LSB publication: Mixing Limestrong Plaster for instruction on coloring lime plaster.
-The Limestrong Color System is designed to work efficiently with Limestrong Build Finish plasters, making it easy to attain consistent color across the entire wall—the dry pigments come packaged in single-batch quantities; simply add a single bag of Limestrong pigment to a single bag of LSB Finish plaster.
+The Limestrong Color System is designed to work efficiently with Limestrong Build Finish plasters, making it easy to attain consistent color across the entire wall.
+Color pigments can be ordered in single 250g packs or by the pound in bulk quantites.

 • A trowel-worked surface texture, which shows the subtle swipes of the tool, can be achieved by bringing the finish coat of the working area to proper thickness, then doubling back over it, working the trowel in random directions.
 For added contrast-depth, a bit more plaster can be skimmed onto the surface as you work, providing a drop-out and skip-marked effect.
 Keep the working edge wet as you advance across the wall, so you can seamlessly blend the worked pattern over the entire wall.